-- LIPAS simulation of the Fabry-Perot interferometer, also denoted Rayleigh channel.
-LIPAS did not include explicit simulation of the number of electrons detected on the Fabry-Perot ACCD bins.
+- LIPAS simulation of the Fabry-Pérot interferometer, also denoted Rayleigh channel.
+LIPAS did not include explicit simulation of the number of electrons detected on the Fabry-Pérot ACCD bins.
 Instead, Eq.
-(46) from MMS that relates Rayleigh receiver signal SNR to LOS wind accuray was implemented.
-LIPAS-2009 explicitly simulates the numbers of electrons detected on the Fabry-Perot ACCD bins.
-It includes the simulation of the Fabry-Perot transfer function that maps the incoming atmospheric return signal on the ACCD bins.
-The receiver response is computed from the signals in the Fabry-Perot channels A and B and related to a receiver response lookup table to retrieve the Doppler shift and corresponding LOS wind velocity, similar as in the L1B and L2B processors. - Cross-talk.
+(46) from MMS that relates Rayleigh receiver signal SNR to LOS wind accurate was implemented.
+LIPAS-2009 explicitly simulates the numbers of electrons detected on the Fabry-Pérot ACCD bins.
+It includes the simulation of the Fabry-Pérot transfer function that maps the incoming atmospheric return signal on the ACCD bins.
+The receiver response is computed from the signals in the Fabry-Pérot channels A and B and related to a receiver response lookup table to retrieve the Doppler shift and corresponding LOS wind velocity, similar as in the L1B and L2B processors. - Cross-talk.
 LIPAS ignored cross-talk, i.e. contamination of the Rayleigh channel signal by particles in the measurement bin.
 It was assumed that this could be resolved by the L2Bp, once available.
 LIPAS-2009 explicitly simulates cross-talk.
 This also paves the way for LIPAS-2009 to test L2Bp algorithms to correct for cross-talk.
 These algorithms are currently under investigation and development, for instance the L2Bp optical properties code. - Atmosphere heterogeneity.
 Initially LIPAS assumed homogeneous atmospheres and no wind biases in retrieved Mie and Rayleigh winds.
 Biases may be introduced by the atmosphere e.g. through cross-talk and atmosphere heterogeneity as well as by the hardware.
-During the MERCI [RD10] project, a post-processing was developed to introduce biases in retrieved winds related to atmospheric heterogeneity.
+During the MERCI [RD10] project, a postprocessing was developed to introduce biases in retrieved winds related to atmospheric heterogeneity.
 LIPAS-2009 explicitly simulates atmosphere induced biases by subdividing the atmosphere in bins that are much smaller than the ADM vertical bins.
-For each of these bins the atmospheric return signal and spectrum are calculated in addition to their distribution over the Fizeau and Fabry-Perot interferometer bins.
+For each of these bins the atmospheric return signal and spectrum are calculated in addition to their distribution over the Fizeau and Fabry-Pérot interferometer bins.
 Integrating the signals of these atmospheric bins to the ADM vertical bins followed by wind retrieval from the integrated signal will yield biases in case of heterogeneous atmospheres.
 It is assumed that biases induced by hardware are stable and can be corrected in the processing. - Wind error estimates.
 Besides a wind observation, LIPAS provides an estimate of the wind error bias and standard deviation.
 These are needed to give the observation a proper weight in the atmospheric analysis during data assimilation.
-LIPAS already included instrument wind error estimates based on detected SNR of detected Fizeau and Fabry-Perot signals and the computation of a representativeness error that quantifies the mismatch of atmospheric scales observed by the instrument but that are not well resolved by NWP models.
+LIPAS already included instrument wind error estimates based on detected SNR of detected Fizeau and Fabry-Pérot signals and the computation of a representativeness error that quantifies the mismatch of atmospheric scales observed by the instrument but that are not well resolved by NWP models.
 The representativeness error has been updated based on more recent ECMWF model spectra evaluations, see [RD9].
 An additional error related to the unknown location of an aerosol or cloud layer within the vertical range bin has been introduced. - Quality control (QC).
-Following the conclusions in section 3.12 output parameters of the Mie core algorithm are used to decide on accepting or rejecting Mie channel winds.
-Mie winds are accepted for i) SNR values larger than 10, ii) residual errors smaller than 0.005 and iii) a FWHM in the range 2.017-2.059.
+Section 3.12 reports on the output parameters of the Mie core algorithm to decide on accepting or rejecting Mie channel winds: Mie winds are accepted for i) SNR values larger than 10, ii) residual errors smaller than 0.005 and iii) a FWHM in the range 2.017-2.059.
+In LIPAS currently only the SNR constraint has been implemented that appeared sufficient to avoid excessive outliers.
 For Rayleigh channel winds quality control flags are set based on measured SNR and estimated cross-talk. - Hardware design parameters.
 During the evolution from (pre-)phase A to phase B/C, some of the ALADIN hardware components have evolved.
 The corresponding parameters are updated and summarized in various tables that are discussed in the corresponding subsequent sections.